Social security contribution relief to promote employment in disadvantaged areas

 News .
 8/2025

-We would like to draw your attention to two measures that provide tax breaks for employment in disadvantaged areas:
+We would like to draw your attention to two measures that provide for social security contribution relief for employment in disadvantaged areas:

 SUD SME Social Security Contribution Relief

-Article 1, paragraph 406 et seq. of the 2025 Budget Law provides for private employers—excluding those in the agricultural sector and domestic employment contracts— an exemption from the payment of social security contributions, excluding premiums and contributions due to the National Institute for Insurance against Accidents at Work, limited to micro-enterprises and small and medium-sized enterprises employing permanent workers in the regions of Abruzzo, Molise, Campania, Basilicata, Sicily, Apulia, Calabria, and Sardinia, in order to maintain employment growth levels in Southern Italy and contribute to reducing regional disparities.
+Article 1, paragraph 406 et seq. of the 2025 Budget Law provides that private employers—excluding those in the agricultural sector and those with domestic service contracts— an exemption from the payment of social security contributions, excluding premiums and contributions due to the National Institute for Insurance against Accidents at Work, limited to microenterprises and small and medium-sized enterprises employing permanent workers in the regions of Abruzzo, Molise, Campania, Basilicata, Sicily, Apulia, Calabria, and Sardinia, in order to maintain employment growth levels in Southern Italy and contribute to reducing regional disparities.

 The terms “microenterprise” and “small and medium-sized enterprise” refer to private employers with no more than 250 employees, whose annual turnover does not exceed 50 million euros and/or whose annual balance sheet total does not exceed 43 million euros (pursuant to Article 1 of Annex I to Commission Regulation (EU) 2014/651 of June 17, 2014).

-In this regard, please note that employers who operate a business with more than 250 employees, or who exceed the aforementioned thresholds for annual revenue and/or balance sheet total, are eligible for a different contribution exemption referred to in Article 1, paragraphs 413 et seq. of the 2025 Budget Law, subject, however, to prior authorization from the European Commission.
+In this regard, it should be noted that employers who operate a business with more than 250 employees, or who exceed the aforementioned thresholds for annual revenue and/or balance sheet total, are eligible for a different contribution exemption referred to in Article 1, paragraphs 413 et seq., of the 2025 Budget Law, subject, however, to prior authorization by the European Commission.

 By express provision of law, employers who enter into apprenticeship contracts are excluded from the scope of application of the measure in question.